 Telephone (813) 251-2421

-One of 1981’s original Grand Award winners that still holds the title, Bern’s Steak House is a Tampa, Fla., institution.
+One of 1981’s original Grand Award winners that still holds the title, Bern's Steak House is a Tampa, Fla., institution.
 Bern Laxer opened the restaurant more than 60 years ago as a strip-mall bar, gradually buying the surrounding stores to expand.
-Now Bern’s has a spacious eight-room dining area that seats 350 with thick-cut steaks and a colossal wine list to match.
-Laxer died in 2002, but his son David Laxer continues the legacy as owner, general manager and wine director.
-The steak house has a cellar of a half a million bottles and a 6,800-selection wine list stocked with mature gems and standout verticals like 13 vintages of Penfolds Grange back to 1986 and 21 vintages of Château Margaux going back to 1909.
-There’s also a solid selection of wines under $100, with 200 wines available by the glass, not including the additional 300 dessert wines.
+Now Bern’s has a spacious eight-room dining area that offers thick-cut steaks and a colossal wine list to match.
+Laxer died in 2002, but his son, David Laxer, continues the legacy as owner and general manager.
+Wine director Eric Renaud oversees the wine program, including a cellar of a half-a- million bottles and a 6,800-selection wine list stocked with mature gems and standout verticals like 13 vintages of Penfolds Grange back to 1998 and 21 vintages of Château Margaux going back to 1912.
+There’s also a solid selection of wines under $100, with nearly 200 wines available by the glass, not including the additional dessert-wine selection, where Ports and Sauternes abound.
 Chef Habteab Hamde executes classic steak-house cuisine to accompany the five- to eight-week aged cuts, plus monthly specials.

 Telephone (865) 984-8166

 The Grand Award–winning Blackberry Farm wine collection offers 9,000 selections, but the program started from literally nothing: Located in Walland, Tenn., in the Smoky Mountains, the luxury inn and restaurant had to obtain a special permit just to serve alcohol when the restaurant opened in 2000 (the county has since gone from “dry” to “moist”).
 The initial focus of the list was small producers of the Pacific Northwest and California.
-From there, wine director Andy Chabot expanded to the Old World, working with the late proprietor Sam Beall to build the 170,000-bottle inventory that exists today, carefully stored in six cellars.
-To accompany the growing wine list, the inn’s food offerings have changed over time too.
-Located in the Main House, the restaurant has tweaked its focus in recent years to provide its kitchen with fresh ingredients.
-The farm employs its own cheesemaker, gardener, jam maker, butcher and forager, each working with the chefs to create dishes like shaved beets with Benton’s country ham and hot smoked Carolina trout.
+From there, wine director Andy Chabot expanded to the Old World, working with the late proprietor Sam Beall to build the 155,000-bottle inventory that exists today, carefully stored in six cellars.
+The farm employs its own cheesemaker, gardener, jam maker, butcher and forager, each working with chef Cassidee Dabney to create a $125 prix-fixe menu of dishes like wood-grilled cauliflower and sweet onions, grilled beets with country ham and hearth-roasted fluke.

 Palais Coburg Residenz, Coburgbastei 4, Vienna, Austria

 In the heart of Vienna is Palais Coburg, a 35-suite luxury hotel inside a renovated 19th-century palace.
-The fine-dining restaurant presents chef Silvio Nickol’s cuisine through tasting menus, with options ranging from $174 for five courses without wine to $351 for nine courses with wine.
-Dishes are Austrian-influenced but rooted in French techniques, like duck liver with kumquat and veal shoulder.
-But below the hotel’s restaurant is the true palace: six wine cellars storing the 50,000 bottles that supply the 5,400-selection list.
-Palais Coburg has been a Restaurant Award winner since 2004, and wine director Wolfgang Kneidinger added $21 million of wine to double the inventory in 2007, when it earned its Grand Award.
-Since 2015, Kneidinger says he’s sharpened the list’s focus on Rhône, Loire and Burgundy.
+The fine-dining restaurant presents chef Silvio Nickol’s cuisine through tasting menus, with options ranging from $173 for five courses without wine to $217 for nine courses with wine.
+Dishes are Austrian-influenced but rooted in French techniques, like duck liver with buckwheat and apples, or sturgeon with parsley root and pumpkin seeds.
+But below the hotel’s restaurant is the true palace: Six wine cellars storing the 50,000 bottles that supply the 5,200-selection list.
+Palais Coburg has been a Restaurant Award winner since 2004, and wine director Wolfgang Kneidinger added $21 million of wine to double the inventory in 2007, when the destination earned its Grand Award.
+Since 2015, Kneidinger says he’s sharpened the list’s focus on Rhône, the Loire and Burgundy.
 He’s also been building up selections from California, Oregon and Germany.
 While the wine list has several strengths, it now shines in Austria, Bordeaux, Germany and Burgundy selections.
 Ask for the rarities list to see the most prized wines in Palais Coburg’s cellars such as Château Cheval-Blanc St.-Emilion 1982 and Quinta do Noval Vintage Port Nacional 1963.